eddiesigner/eduardogomez.io/README.md

 # Deploying with Netlify

-The starter contains three config files specifically for deploying with Netlify.
+The project contains three config files specifically for deploying with Netlify.
 A `netlify.toml` file for build settings, a `/static/_headers` file with default security headers set for all routes, and `/static/_redirects` to set Netlify custom domain redirects.

 To deploy to your Netlify account, hit the button below.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/eddiesigner/eduardogomez.io)

-Content API Keys must be set as [Netlify ENV variables](https://www.netlify.com/docs/continuous-deployment/#build-environment-variables) for production builds.
+Content API Keys must be set as [Netlify ENV variables](https://docs.netlify.com/configure-builds/environment-variables/) for production builds.

-Once deployed, you can set up a [Ghost + Netlify Integration](https://docs.ghost.org/integrations/netlify/) to use deploy hooks from Ghost to trigger Netlify rebuilds.
+Once deployed, you can set up a [Ghost + Netlify Integration](https://ghost.org/integrations/netlify/) to use deploy hooks from Ghost to trigger Netlify rebuilds.
 That way, any time data changes in Ghost, your site will rebuild on Netlify.

 &nbsp;